Also Serving Nose Surgery Patients in Everett & Bellingham

 The surgery is an outpatient procedure that can sometimes be performed using IV anesthetic and sedation, while some patients may require general anesthesia.
 You will be able to go home on the same day as your surgery.

 In closed nose surgery, no incision is made on the outside at all, and the surgeon works only through the nostril openings.
-This technique might work on simpler cases.
+A closed rhinoplasty eliminates the risk of having an external scar, although visibility of the internal structures of the nose is not as good as it is with open rhinoplasty.
+This technique might work on simpler cases that do not require extensive surgical modifications.

 For reshaping of the nose, cartilage may have to be removed.
 In some cases, such as a bump on the bridge, the bone may have to be “shaved.”
 In other cases, cartilage may be taken from one part of the inside of the nose and grafted to another area.
 If there is not enough cartilage within the nose, it can sometimes be harvested from the ears, or from the ribs in some cases (from the patient or a donor).
 If this is necessary, Dr. Grant will discuss it with you before your surgery.